 All of these tips could also be applied to a sales process, giving sales people a clear advantage over other interviewees.

-That can mean that they’ll come across better than they actually are in interviews and be able to speak eloquently on topics they might not have deep knowledge on.
+They’ll come across better than they actually are in interviews and be able to speak eloquently on topics they might not have deep knowledge on.

 (Like Recruitment) Sales Doesn’t Require Formal Qualifications

-Most of the best sales people have no qualifications.
+In our experience, most of the best sales people have no qualifications.
 They’ve learnt on the job and been taught by colleagues or through sheer persistence.

 With sales people, experience is the main thing hiring managers have to go on.